rfwlab/rfw/docs/articles/index.md

 # Introduction

-You are reading the documentation for rfw v1.
-Use the centered search box in the top navigation for real-time results across all pages.
+Welcome to the documentation for **rfw v1**.
+Use the search box in the top navigation to quickly find what you need.

 ## What is rfw?

-rfw (Reactive Framework for the Web) is a framework for building user interfaces with Go and WebAssembly.
-It builds on standard HTML, CSS, and JavaScript and provides a declarative, component-based programming model that lets you author your UI entirely in Go. rfw binds Go data structures directly to DOM nodes, so when state changes the framework updates the page without relying on a virtual DOM.
+rfw (Reactive Framework for the Web) is a framework for building user interfaces with **Go** and **WebAssembly**.
+It extends standard HTML, CSS, and JavaScript with a declarative, component-based model that lets you write your UI entirely in Go.
+State in Go is bound directly to the DOM: when values change, rfw updates the page automatically—without a virtual DOM.

-Here is a minimal example:
+Here is the simplest example using the **Composition API**:

 ```go
 package main